 Critical functions are the regular functions that contribute to the institution’s main service offerings.
 These functions must continue at a sufficient level at your institution without interruption or be restarted within given time frames after a disruption occurs to prevent damage to life, property, or assets.
 It’s important to remember, “all functions are necessary on your campus; however, only some of them are critical.”
 Learn more about critical functions and applications in chapter four of How To: Business Continuity Planning Basics for Higher Ed.

 Business continuity planning is the essential, preparatory discipline that protects an organization against unexpected adverse events.
-In higher ed, continuity planning has even more to consider including academic and research functions.
 Not only must a college or university continue the critical business functions like payroll and invoicing, but it must also continue teaching and researching.
 With robust continuity plans in place, an institution can avoid significant setbacks.
-Learn more details in our blog, Why business continuity actually matters (and how we can help).
+Learn more details in our blog Why business continuity actually matters (and how we can help).

 To start your academic continuity plan, you should consider the critical functions involved in delivering the academic functions of your department.
 Once you’ve identified the academic critical functions, planning focuses on recovering from the loss of an essential employee, normal work location, critical application, or unique resource.
 Document all necessary equipment, employees, and steps to resume activity for academic critical functions as quickly as possible.
 To learn more, read Continuity Program Methodology for Higher Ed.